MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

 * Reports must be filtered on Partition Keys defined on the underlying Cosmos DB Container.
 * If you need to sort on more than one column (`FULL_SORTING_ON="1"`), you need to consider that the sorting will be delegated to Cosmos DB, which doesn't sort on fields that aren't part of Composite Indexes.
 * To assist with the creation of the necessary Composite Indexes, while designing the report in PBI Desktop, the Report Developer Mode needs to be enabled (`REPORT_DEVELOPER_MODE_ON="1"`), which will prompt to Copy to Clipboard the JSON text that could be pasted in the Cosmos DB Portal when specifying the Cosmos DB Collection Composite Index.

-### Known issues in DirectQuery mode

-* Reports with more than eight columns won't work in DirectQuery mode.
-* Aggregate functions aren't passed down.
-The effect is that SQL expressions Passing Down COUNT, SUM, and so on, will fail and not display a number.